tomqingo/oslab-assignment3-2/README.md

     -  Then if you want to run case1.txt, you could run it: ./main -file ./testcase/case1.txt

 2. For Problem2 in Assignment Three:
     - Revise fifo.c and lru.c (that is the only two files you need to modify/submit) to implement FIFO and LRU algorithm.
-You could write **some helper functions** in this file as well.
+You could write **some helper functions** in the files as well.

     - Your program should be compiled by: make